MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/view-service-health.md

 # How to check Office 365 service health

-You can view the health of Office 365, Yammer, Microsoft Dynamics CRM, and Microsoft Intune cloud services on the Office 365 **Service health** page in the [admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339).
+You can view the health of your Microsoft services, including Office on the web, Yammer, Microsoft Dynamics CRM, and Microsoft Intune cloud services, on the Office 365 **Service health** page in the [admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339).
 If you are experiencing problems with a cloud service, you can check the service health to determine whether this is a known issue with a resolution in progress before you call support or spend time troubleshooting.

 If you are unable to sign in to the service portal, you can use the [service status page](https://status.office365.com) to check for known issues preventing you from logging into your tenant.